AlpacaTravel/graphql-docs/README.md

 # Alpaca Travel GraphQL

-Alpaca Travel offers an GraphQL API for developers to build tourism websites and travel applications.
+> [Alpaca Travel](https://alpaca.travel) offers an GraphQL API for developers to
+> build tourism websites and travel applications.

-We are offering documentation within this
+We are offering documentation within this Github repository for developers to reference when planning and performing integration with the Alpaca Travel services.

+## What is it?

+> The API is offered as a set of services to enable developers and product
+> managers to build the travel related product they really wanted to.

+We are offering the Alpaca Travel services to assist you do things like:

+- Access content and leverage the capabilities of Alpaca Travel into your app or website :relieved: :car::bike::airplane:
+- Manage and access place information :mount_fuji::performing_arts::hotel::ferris_wheel::tent:
+- Build applications to help users plan favourites, tracks and trails, trips and itineraries :bookmark::pencil2:
+- Access capabilities such as searching routes, building isochrones, uploading and resizing media :hammer: :wrench:
+- Leverage integrations into a growing list of 3rd party place providers (including OpenStreetMap, Who's on First, Facebook, Yelp, Foursquare, Zomato, TripAdvisor, Australian Tourism Data Warehouse [atdw] and more) :blue_book:
+  :round_pushpin:
+- Leverage GIS Capabilities to help power maps (GeoJSON/Polylines and Vector Tiles) :earth_africa: :earth_americas: :earth_asia: to visualise and context travel content
+- Leverage our content management system and create your own front-end and interactive experiences :v::thumbsup::metal:

+At [Alpaca Travel](https://alpaca.travel), we leverage the API for building our editor and client applications.
+We will be continuing to add capabilities and perform R&D work in order to offer enhance what your application or website can do.

 ## Getting Started

 GraphQL is a flexible data query language that allows you to design queries that match your use case.
-Opposed to making several REST API requests, you can make a single query to obtain the data you need.
+Opposed to making several REST API requests or over/under fetching data for your application, you can make a single query to obtain the data you need.

 ### New to GraphQL?